CrescentRR/GoARacle/README.md

 ## Changelog

+9/4/20: Reports now show how max priority score as well as remaining.
+Changed window sizes (sorry if it's worse, hard to get a good window size for all).
+Added a button for the Garden of Assemblage Map, giving you the 14th best world, might wanna look out for maps now!
+  Pools:
+    Mickey's Choice:
+      REMOVED:
+        Combo Plus
+        Air Combo Plus
+      ADDED:
+        Fire Boost
+        Blizzard Boost
+        Thunder Boost
+    Reports:
+      ADDED:
+        Garden of Assemblage Map

 8/31/20 4pm EST: Fixed an issue where using the Mark Off feature on a revealed report would not update it.

 8/31/20 2:49pm EST: Dark mode!
 If you really liked the light mode, then tell me, I can always add in an option for it.
 Made the icon of the window the same as the application.
 Top buttons are now in a 2x2 grid.
 When clicked, buttons now stay their original color.
 Reports are now worth 15 points, from 13 for visibility of items in Donald, Goofy, and Merlin's pools.